learningmatter-mit/azo_barriers/setup.md

 ## Setup

-If the `setup.sh` script does not work, you can perform the following steps, which is what `setup.sh1` is doing under the hood.
+If the `setup.sh` script does not work, then you can perform the following steps instead.
+These are the steps followed by `setup.sh` under the hood.

 To create the environment, use the following commands: